iworkinmysleep/iworkinmysleep/README.md

 ## Hi 👋, I'm Jason Hinton.
 I'm a full stack web developer.

 - 🔭 I’m currently working on ...
-Data Structures and Algos
+Mohawk Xchange B2B
 - 🌱 I’m currently learning ...
-Typescript
+Astro
 - 👯 I’m looking to collaborate on ... .Net framework
 - 🤔 I’m looking for help with ...
-Finding a new role
+Safari crashing on mobile for weird reasons
 - 💬 Ask me about ...
 Whatever you want
 - 📫 How to reach me: ... <br/> <a href="mailto:jason_hinton@att.net">Email</a> <br/> [LinkedIn](www.linkedin.com/in/jason-hinton)
 - ⚡ Fun fact: ...
 I play drums and guitar.